#SouthernCharm J.D. Madison's Business #TheGentry Is Being Sued For Back Rent After Eviction

 “Gentry Bar is moving to its new location.
 We look forward to serving you there.”

 And just before the employee shared that The Gentry was struggling with some serious money trouble, J.D.
-Madison, frequently seen hosting parties on Southern Charm released an official statement which according to the employee only told half the story.
+Madison, frequently seen hosting parties on Southern Charm, released an official statement which according to the employee only told half the story.

 “The ownership of the building changed hands and when that happened the option for lease renewal became increasingly difficult.
 So much so that the decision to relocate the successful business became a necessity.
 We have loved the opportunity of serving Charleston and its fine visitors and look forward to opening our doors in a new location downtown very soon.”

 After J.D.
-Madison did Craig Conover the favor of hiring him in season three of Southern Charm, maybe Craig can offer Madison some free legal advice now that Craig has finally passed the South Carolina Bar?
+Madison did Craig Conover the favor of hiring him in Season 3 of Southern Charm, maybe Craig can offer Madison some free legal advice now that Craig has finally passed the South Carolina Bar?

 But after the Charleston City Paper received the semi-anonymous phone call about the federal lawsuit against J.D.
 Madison, often seen as Thomas Ravenel’s sidekick on Southern Charm, the editors did some digging and found the official Charleston County Magistrate complaint against The Gentry, formerly known as Sermets, and J.D.
 Madison.

-Mark Regalbuto, the local managing business partner for Jenel Management Corporation, which manages the King Street location said that they are seeking the back rent from J.D.
+Mark Regalbuto, the local managing business partner for Jenel Management Corporation, which manages the King Street location, said that they are seeking the back rent from J.D.
 Madison, and were forced to evict him and The Gentry from the location.

 “The order of the eviction speaks for itself.
 By no fault of the landlord, the tenant became seriously delinquent on his rent.
 The tenant agreed to the order in an attempt to forestall eviction and raise past due rents.
 Based on promises made by the tenant, the ownership gave the tenant additional time to raise the funds needed.
 That timeline was not met.
 It is important to note that the landlord had not yet attempted to renegotiate the lease to this point.
 It was only after the landlord had the absolute right to evict, based on countless promises that were never kept, did the landlord desire to renegotiate the lease due to its lack of faith in the tenant.
 After two weeks of negotiation and nonpayment of rent for September, and having received none of the past due rent and no firm commitment as to if and when it might be delivered, landlord acted on its right to evict.”